decarlof/tomolab/docs/source/meetings.rst

 | 17:45 - 18:00 | Final remarks, perspectives                                                                                               |                                                                 |
 +---------------+---------------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------+

-The recording of the presentations will be made avaialble after the meeting.
+The recording of the presentations is available at: video_link_04_